"It’s always better to test your notification before sending out to all."

 You want to target people who have bought an iPhone but haven't purchase the latest iPhone speakers.
 You can do that now with Exclude Segment feature with ease.

 With Exclude Segment feature you can test your push notification as well as sent to the more targeted segment.
 This will lead to increased open rate and higher revenue for you.

 To make it more effective, you can do advanced segmentation of subscribers in your PushEngage platform.
 You can create rules to segment subscribers

 How to send notifications in the time zone of the user using Exclude Segment

-Now you can send same notification to various users based on their time zone or countries.
+Now you can send the same notification to various users based on their time zone or countries.
 If you wanted to send a notification in 3 Time zones – one for customers close to Australia time, one for Europe time and, one for North America.
-Then you can schedule a notification and exclude the respective countries.
+Then you can schedule notification and exclude the respective countries.
 This way you can send notifications in the time zone of the user.